Why is Emotional Intelligence Important in the Workplace? | ICBI

 Social Skills

 Emotionally competent human beings not only know how to understand their own emotions and manage them, but they also have a strong understanding of how to put the information to work in their daily communication and interactions with others.
-In the professional world, you can benefit greatly from possessing social skills not just as a manager but also as an employee.
+In the workplace, you can benefit greatly from possessing social skills not just as a manager but also as an employee.
 You build relationships with your colleagues and effectively communicate your needs.
 This creates a healthy bridge of communication that can help burn misunderstandings and leave no room for miscommunication.

 As a manager, you can benefit greatly from excellent social skills by building relationships with your employees.
 This opens a channel of communication, and your employees can build a strong rapport with you.